dschoorl/playlists/README.md

 spotify.clientId=e43b7a0a10934c74442fe65abc4d6ee6
 spotify.clientSecret=d08e81fd0bfb9ed0a0007ffd0ff70067
 spotify.redirectUrl=https://playlists.for.me
-spotify.accessToken=
+spotify.authCode=
 ```

-### A Java 8 SDK (or newer)
+### A Java 17 SDK (or newer)
-The application runs on a Java 8 Virtual Machine, so you must have a working installation on your computer.
+The application runs on a Java 17 Virtual Machine, so you must have a working installation on your computer.
 The project
 uses Gradle as build tool.
 You do not need to have Gradle installed prior to building the project, because it will download
 itself automatically.
 However, you do need git installed on your machine.